Winged Monkeyflower

 Figwort family (Scrophulariaceae)

-The flowers occur individually above the axils of the upper leaves.
+Description: This perennial plant is ½–3' tall, branching occasionally.
+The stems are glabrous, 4-angled, and more or less winged.
+The opposite leaves are up to 5" long and 2" across.
+They are ovate, lanceolate-ovate, or lanceolate, becoming smaller and more narrow where the flowers occur.
+The leaves are glabrous and either dentate or serrate along the margins their petioles are narrowly winged and about ½" in length or more.
+The flowers occur individually above the axils of the middle to upper leaves; their pedicels vary from nearly zero to ½" in length.
 Each flower is about 1" long, consisting of a two-lipped corolla and a tubular calyx.
 The throat of the corolla has a patch of yellow that is surrounded by a narrow band of white, otherwise it is pale violet or pink.
 The upper lip has a pair of lobes that fold backward laterally, while the lower lip has 3 well-rounded lobes that spread outward and function as a landing pad for visiting insects.
 The surface of the corolla is often covered with fine white hairs, particularly at the base of its throat.
-The light green calyx is about as long as the corolla; it has 5 winged ridges along its length and 5 teeth along its outer rim.
-The blooming period occurs from mid-summer to early fall and lasts about 1-2 months.
-Only a few flowers on a plant are in bloom at the same; there is no floral scent.
-After the corolla falls off, the persistent calyx surrounds a capsule containing several smooth seeds.
-The root system consists of a taproot and rhizomes.
-This plant is not a strong colonizer, although vegetative offsets are occasionally formed.
+The light green calyx is about as long as the corolla and glabrous; it has 5 winged ridges along its length and 5 linear teeth along its outer rim.

-Cultivation: The preference is partial sun, wet to consistently moist conditions, and a rich soil containing an abundance of organic matter.
+Cultivation: The preference is partial sun, wet to consistently moist conditions, and rich soil containing an abundance of organic matter.
 Full sun and light shade are also tolerated.
 When plants are grown in conditions that are too dry and sunny, they remain small in size and their foliage becomes yellowish green.
 Foliar disease is rarely a problem.

 Photographic Location: Within the floodplain of a small drainage canal at Judge Webber Park in Urbana, Illinois.